TacticalHacker/th-backend/README.md

-# TH-Scribes Backend
+# TH Backend

-This is the backend service for **TH-Scribes**, a client onboarding and digital contract management platform built for writers under the Tactical Hacker organization.
+This is the backend service for **Tactical Hacker**, a comment backend service for all sub-orgs under the Tactical Hacker organization.

 ---